 Where do the rest of us fit in?

-How can we be different when the Internet is already filled with amazing, provocative, original thinkers?
+How can we be different when the Internet is filled with amazing, provocative, original thinkers?

 ahha.